WTO dispute may offer US critics lever in EADS-BAE merger review

 “The dynamic of the WTO case is relevant to the EADS-BAE situation in that Europe has failed in the U.S. view to comply with WTO rulings,” said a U.S. source familiar both with the WTO case and federal government approval procedures.

-The WTO dispute, which already runs to thousands of pages and is estimated to have cost well over $100 million, flared up on Monday after the U.S. said it had complied with the WTO and declared itself clean of subsidies to Boeing.
+The WTO dispute, which already runs to thousands of pages and is estimated to have cost well over $100 million, flared up on Monday after the U.S. said it had complied with the WTO and declared itself clean of subsidies to Boeing [ID:nL5E8KO2KQ].

 A senior Boeing executive said last week the EADS-BAE deal raised both national security and industrial questions, and should be reviewed carefully.
 The company has yet to say how it intends to respond.